524D/mzrecal/README.md

 OPTIONS:
   -cal string
-    	filename for output of computed calibration parameters
+    	filename for output of computed calibration parameters -calmult int

-  -calpeaks int
-    	only the topmost (<calpeaks> * <number of potential calibrants>) are considered for computing the recalibration. <1 means all peaks. (default 5) -charge string
+    	only the topmost (<calmult> * <number of potential calibrants>) peaks are considered for computing the recalibration. <1 means all peaks. (default 10) -charge string
     	charge range of calibrants, or the string "ident".
-If set to "ident", only the charge as found in the mzIdentMl file will be used for calibration.
+If set to "ident", only the charge as found in the mzIdentMl file will be used for calibration. (default "1:5") -debug string
-    	 (default "1:5")
-  -debug string
     	Print debug output for given spectrum range e.g. 3:6 -empty-non-calibrated